Delphinoid/futurism-setup/README.md

 From now on, to start MongoDB, all we have to do is execute this command:
 ```
-sudo mongod --auth
+sudo mongod --auth --port port
 ```
+Where port is the port to host on.
+The default is 27017.
 To shutdown MongoDB, execute these (closing the terminal window is not enough):
 ```
 mongo
 use admin